-The CLG Risk function reports into the CLG BRC through the CRO.
-The BRC has the authority to, amongst other things, recommend to the Board approval of the appointment and/or removal of the CRO.
+The CLG Risk and Compliance functions report into the CLG BRC.
+The CLG Compliance function reports into the BRC through the Chief Compliance Officer.
+The Risk function reports into the BRC through the CRO.
+The CRO, through the BRC, escalates any breaches associated with the risk framework to the Board.
+The BRC has the authority to, amongst other things, recommend to the Board approval of the appointment and / or removal of the CRO.